jmbiggs/My-Library/readme.md

 # TO DO:

+* Finish manager php file
+* Finish constructing webpages
+* Learn how to use CSS to simplify web formatting
-* Need to learn how to store database access information (username, password, etc) securely, instead of in plain text in the PHP file.
+* Learn how to store database access information (username, password, etc) securely, instead of in plain text in the PHP file.
-* Need to figure out how to pull information from APIs
+* Learn how to pull information from APIs
+* Write instructions on how to use